icebob/moleculer-java-site/docs/actions.md

 }
 ```

-Please note, the `params` should be a stream, you cannot add any more variables to the `params`.
+Please note, the `params` should be a stream, you cannot add other variables to the `params`.
 Use the `meta` property to transfer additional data.

 **Sending a file to a service**